A pair of friends closed their first successful venture to launch TST Media and its online sports management platform.

 "By bootstrapping, they were able to build value, gain experience, keep control and keep looking for ideas to leverage their time," said Rao.
 "As Web developers, they sell hours; as service providers, they sell electrons."

-The key for TST Media now is to find the right pace at which to build their business and to stay focused, Rao said.
+The key for TST Media now is to find the right pace at which to build its business and to stay focused, Rao said.
 "The decision that they need to make is whether to stick to their business model or get into other areas, such as pond hockey championships, that look like fun and profits but may suck their time and allow competitors to dominate in their core market."